 On the Advanced tab, disable Topology Hiding: Change Call-ID and enable the Avaya Extensions.
-It was necessary to disable Topology Hiding: Change Call-ID for the Level 3 server interworking profile.
-See Section 7.5.2 for details.
-It is disabled here in the Session Manager interworking profile as a precaution.
+It is necessary to disable Topology Hiding: Change Call-ID when Network Call Redirection (NCR) is enabled on Communication Manager (Section 5.7).
+See Section 7.5.2 for more details.